 ✥ ✥ ✥

-Product organizations are built and sustained on the moment by moment interactions of the people that collaborate to create a product.
+It is the moment by moment interactions of people working together on a product that build and sustain product organizations.
 Interaction qualities both reflect and define organization qualities.

-What is commonly thought to be an organization are the artifacts that have been created by people, such as: legal documents, buildings, logos, policies and procedures.
-The organization arises as the patterning of the interactions of people and we can understand the nature of the organization by the nature of these interactions.
-To realize any of Scrum’s benefits, the nature of these interactions needs to change.
-If people mechanically follow the rules of Scrum whilst maintaining their usual interactions they will not get the real value of the framework.
+We often conceive organizations in terms of the artifacts that their people create, such as: legal documents, buildings, logos, policies and procedures.
+With respect to the all-important role of process, it is more useful to view an organization as a patterning of human interactions.
+We can better understand the nature of the organization through the nature of these interactions; see “Leadership and the role of conflict in processes of mutual recognition: the emergence of ethics.” in .
+To realize any of Scrum’s benefits, the nature of these interactions must change.
+If people mechanically follow Scrum rules while keeping their usual patterns of interaction they will not realize the framework’s real value.

-Organizational values are the norms that transcend all areas and facets of a given workplace.
+Organizational values are the norms that touch every aspect of the workplace.
 When these serve as more than corporate wall decorations the corporate culture might employ these to extract conformance in staff behavior.
 Values need to be enabling and motivating rather than controlling.
-Values need to provide a way both to evaluate and justify actions.
+Values must provide ways both to evaluate and justify actions.

 Demonstrate the values of Commitment, Focus, Openness, Respect and Courage in your day to day behaviors and interactions.
-Doing this will help create a virtuous circle that will allow for the transparency, inspection and adaptation need for Scrum to be used effectively and encourages others to improve their qualities of behavior and interaction as well.
+This helps create a virtuous circle that supports transparency, and that makes it possible to build on the inspection and adaptation at the core of effective Scrum efforts.
+Explicitly enacting these values encourages others to improve their qualities of behavior and interaction as well.
 Fertile Soil allows for both Kaizen and Kaikaku that will move you towards the Greatest Value.

 ✥ ✥ ✥

 The quality of the plant depends on the quality of the soil it grows in.
 The quality of the organization is dependent on the interactions of the individuals in the organization.
 Where the organization requires transparency to inspect and adapt there needs to be transparency, inspection and adaptation demonstrated by the people in the organization.
 It is only by acting in this way that you can create the interactions needed to create and sustain your Scrum organization.
 Within Toyota they say, “build people, not just cars.”
 To describe their belief in people they use the analogy of a garden: The soil is tended and prepared, the seeds are watered, and when the seeds grow, the soil is maintained, weeded, and watered again until finally the fruit is ready.
-The importance of people and their interactions is the first statement in the Agile Manifesto values: “individuals and interactions over processes and tools.”
+The first statement in the values of the Agile Manifesto underscores the importance of people and their interactions: “individuals and interactions over processes and tools.”

 The Fertile Soil for Scrum requires you to commit to a goal, this maybe your immediate work or the creation of something larger such as a Value Stream.
 Show your commitment to be complete and encompassing, commitment is all or nothing.
 Focus your efforts to meet your commitments.
 Be open about your work, show the successes, the failures and the impediments.
 Respect the people who work with you.
 Have the courage to do all this.